Mr-R19HT/CTF-Writeups/ASCWG_CTF2022/Drunken_Developer.md

 ![alt text](https://github.com/Mr-R19HT/CTF-Writeups/blob/main/ASCWG_CTF2022/images/developer/setnewpass.png)

-7) I go to the login page and enter the email and the new password that you entered on the password-setting page, and then I found the flag.
+7) I went to the login page and enter the email and the new password that you entered on the password-setting page, and then I found the flag.

 ![alt text](https://github.com/Mr-R19HT/CTF-Writeups/blob/main/ASCWG_CTF2022/images/developer/flag.png)